One Day In July LLC Buys VANGUARD INDEX FDS, ISHARES TRUST, VANGUARD INDEX FDS, Sells VANGUARD INTL EQUI, ISHARES TRUST, General Electric Co

 - VANGUARD ADMIRAL F (VIOO) - 175,355 shares, 8.50% of the total portfolio.
 Shares added by 12.67%

 One Day In July LLC initiated holding in ISHARES TRUST.
 The purchase prices were between $56.73 and $66.76, with an estimated average price of $62.6.
-The stock is now traded at around $65.30.
+The stock is now traded at around $64.84.
 The impact to a portfolio due to this purchase was 0.1%.
-The holding were 2,160 shares as of .New Purchase: ISHARES TRUST (IWP)
+The holding were 2,160 shares as of .New Purchase: ISHARES TRUST (IWO)

 One Day In July LLC initiated holding in ISHARES TRUST.
-The purchase prices were between $158.93 and $180.03, with an estimated average price of $168.61.
-The stock is now traded at around $180.57.
+The purchase prices were between $203.61 and $230.64, with an estimated average price of $218.57.
+The stock is now traded at around $226.28.
 The impact to a portfolio due to this purchase was 0.09%.
-The holding were 1,431 shares as of .New Purchase: ISHARES TRUST (IWO)
+The holding were 1,073 shares as of .New Purchase: ISHARES TRUST (IWP)

 One Day In July LLC sold out a holding in General Electric Co.
 The sale prices were between $5.95 and $7.14, with an estimated average price of $6.53.Reduced: VANGUARD INTL EQUI (VSS)